CHOOSE

 Lindsey Barnett headshot

-Inspired by this emerging challenge, EMR, a global leader in sustainable materials, has opened a pioneering EV battery recycling facility at its EMR Duddeston site to deliver a brand-new circular economy for this advanced technology.
+Inspired by this emerging challenge, EMR, a global leader in sustainable materials, has opened a pioneering EV battery recycling facility at its EMR Birmingham site to deliver a brand-new circular economy for this advanced technology.
 To support this, Lindsey Barnett – an EMR National Account Manager since 2022 – has now switched focus to the fast-changing world of EV battery recycling.

 “I have a lot of experience working with some of the largest companies in this sector, buying in their metal, handling the growing amount of WEEE that the UK produces and ensuring there is enough feedstock for EMR’s recycling operations,” she says.